emilie1027/cs144/README.txt

-Item(ItemID, Name, Category, Currently, Buy_Price, First_Bid, Number of Bids, Location, Country, Started, Ends, Seller) key:ItemID
+Item(ItemID, Name, Currently, Buy_Price, First_Bid, Number of Bids, Location, Country, Started, Ends, Seller) key:ItemID

+Category(ItemID, category)
+key:ItemID, category

 Bids(ItemID, userID, time, amount) key:ItemID, userID, time (a user can bid on one item multiple times but should not at the same time)